-- Construct roll away nesting boxes- Denying them access to the eggs before they have a chance to sample the goods
+- Construct roll-away nesting boxes- Denying them access to the eggs before they have a chance to sample the goods

-Don’t over crowd the coop- Add plenty of roosting space or they’ll roost in the boxes which risks egg breakage.
+Don’t overcrowd the coop- Add plenty of roosting space or they’ll roost in the boxes which risks egg breakage.

 - Darken nesting boxes

 - Nesting boxes with adequate space- Not too much or too little.
 What’s adequate?
-Everyone has they’re own opinion.
+Everyone has their own opinion.
 Backyard Homestead Guide To Raising Farm Animals suggests 14″ wide x 14″ high x 12″ deep

 - Removing the offender- If you can identify her that is.